This post may contain affiliate links. Read the full disclosure here.

 Step 5: Move your body

 I don’t want you to get scared.
 Sometimes the word exercise can scare people away.
 I am pretty out of shape, and to be completely honest, I’m not a fan of working out.
 So I get it!
-Still, we really do need to get our bodies moving if we want to truly be healthy, even if it’s just for 10 minutes every morning.
+Still, we really do need to get our bodies moving if we want to truly be healthy.
 However, there are no rules here!
 Find any way to get your body moving in the morning that you feel comfortable with — stretching, yoga, walking, biking, treadmill — whatever you can do to get your body going.
 You can always work your way up to something more intense.

 Step 6: Set your intentions for the day

 The final step in creating a productive and peaceful morning routine is to set your intentions for the day.
 Basically, make your to-do list.
-However, I think there is a slight difference between making a to-do list and writing down your intentions.
-And that is the level of pressure they make you feel.
+However, I think there is a slight difference between making a to-do list and writing down your intentions – the level of pressure they make you feel.

 When I make a to-do list I feel like that list follows me around all day pressuring me to keep going, going, going.
 If I don’t check off as many things on that list as possible, I feel like I failed.
 When I set my intentions for the day, it just feels lighter.
 It’s things I’d like to have